 His journey to success started with a unique skill set that propelled into a lucrative business over time.
 It has allotted him great opportunities and as a result, a reputation as a leader and established real estate investor.
 With a go-getter spirit, he exemplifies this industry's possibilities.
 Read on to learn more about Cassidy's story and to get inspired by his accomplishments.

 Cassidy Melhorn began flipping years ago, but not houses.
-As a kid, he took a strong interest in taking used, secondhand items and “flipping” them.
+As a kid, he took a strong interest in taking used, worn appliances and "flipping" them.
 Anything from calculators, to guitars, to used vehicles—he had a knack for refurbishing things.
 And with such an impressive talent and mind for deconstructing and rebuilding, he became a mechanical engineer.
-These skills and his self-made flipping business eventually led him to support himself, paying for his school and rent, while also developing the useful set of skills he later translated into a career.
+These skills and his self-made appliance flipping business eventually led him to support himself, paying for his school and rent, while also developing the useful set of skills he later translated into a career.

 He saved enough money to get an initial taste of what life could be like with that type of financial freedom from being your own boss.
 It ignited his entrepreneurial spirit.